 Remember that the majority of breastfeeding problems can be solved if you are strongly committed to nursing your baby, and you receive advice and encouragement from a knowledgeable breastfeeding professional.
 Don’t ever be afraid to ask for help, but make sure that whoever you’re asking knows what they’re talking about.
 Sometimes the people who know the least about a topic are the first to give you advice about it, like people who’ve never had children giving you parenting advice.

-LLL is a great resource for nursing information and support.
-Contact them to find out if there is a group in your area.
-Their website is www.lalecheleague.org.
+La Leche League (LLL) is a great resource for nursing information and support.
 LLL Leaders are moms who’ve nursed their own babies, and are trained to provide much needed support for pregnant or breastfeeding moms.
-They don’t give medical advice, but can provide you with information about which doctors are ‘breastfeeding friendly’, and how when it’s time to contact an IBCLC if you encounter difficult breastfeeding problems.
+They don’t give medical advice, but can provide you with information about which doctors in your area are ‘breastfeeding friendly’, and will know when to refer you to an IBCLC if you encounter difficult breastfeeding problems.
 Many times, just talking to a LLL Leader, or a friend who nursed her own baby, can reassure you that what you’re experiencing is normal and won’t last forever.
-In most cases be all the support you need to hang in there until you’re over the bumps in the road that you may encounter in the first week or two of nursing.
+Often, that may be all the support you need to hang in there until you’re over the bumps in the road that you may encounter in the first week or two of nursing.